- This event has passed.

 Diopsys, Inc. provides innovative technology to help improve your clinical practice.
 We have made unprecedented progress in the field of visual electrophysiology, creating accessible, practical electroretinography (ERG) and visual evoked potential (VEP) vision tests that can benefit your daily patients.
 Results from these tests are clinically effective in helping to manage a variety of vision disorders such as diabetic retinopathy, CRVO, retinal concerns obscured by media opacities, uveitis, optic neuritis, vision problems due to TBI, and more.1-7

-Please visit us at the Heart of America Contact lens and Primary Care Congress to learn how modern ERG and VEP can benefit your diagnostic and treatment plans.
+Please visit us at the Arkansas Optometric Association Spring Convention to learn how modern ERG and VEP can benefit your diagnostic and treatment plans.

 - Both objective and functional test results